hashkat/hashkat/docs/keywords.md

 add: {function: constant, value: 1.0}

-This will set the add rate to 1 entity per minute.
+This will set the add rate to 1 agent per minute.
 If function is set to ‘linear’, then you must set 2 other variables, the ‘y intercept’ and ‘slope’ variables.
 An example of a linearly increasing add rate is as follows:

 add: {function: linear, y_intercept: 1.0, slope: 0.1}